ehector/IMdac/README.md

 This is a repository for the R package to perform possibilistic divide-and-conquer analysis in the inferential models framework.
 The R package's main file is the R/dac_funcs-20250221.R file.
 It defines the function for the divide-and-conquer possibility contour and helper functions.

-The IMdac man file and the examples folder contain examples for running the models from the paper.
+The IMdac man file contains examples for running the Gaussian and Exponential models from the paper.
+The examples folder contains the code to reproduce the alpha-stable and g-and-k examples.
+Due to the use of Bayesflow, some set-up of Python is needed that is system specific.
+Instructions are available in the comments at the top of the two scripts: "alpha-stable.R" and "g-and-k.R".

 Please email ehector@ncsu.edu with any questions or bug-reports.